Rick Kruys

-Rick Kruys (/nl/; born 9 May 1985) is a Dutch professional football manager and former player who is the head coach of club Volendam.
+Rick Kruys (/nl/; born 9 May 1985) is a Dutch professional football manager and former player.
 His father, Gert Kruys is also a former professional footballer and current manager.

 Club career

 Utrecht

 Kruys started his professional career in Utrecht in 2003.
 He played in Utrecht for five years and played over 100 league games.
 In 2008, Dutch media reported that Kruys would sign a 4 1/2-year contract with Malmö FF, and he eventually joined the team in July 2008.